tolgadur/rfx-email-agent/assets/email.md

 We identified one question in the body of your email.
 The response is as follows:

 {{ body_response }}

+{% if similarity_score is not none %}
+Based on our knowledge base, we found relevant information with {{ "%.1f"|format(similarity_score * 100) }}% similarity to your question.
+{% else %}
+Note: We couldn't find any directly relevant information in our knowledge base for this question.
+The response is based on general knowledge.
+{% endif %}
 {% else %}
 We could not identify any technical questions in your email body.
 {% endif %}